Home Alone 2: Lost in New York: Home media

 The film was first released by Fox Video on VHS and LaserDisc on July 27, 1993.
+It was successful in the home video market, and became the eighth-best-selling video of 1993 in the United States.
 It was later released on DVD on October 5, 1999, as a basic package.
 The film was released on Blu-ray on October 6, 2009, with no special features, and was released alongside Home Alone in a collection pack on October 5, 2010.
 The film was reissued again on DVD and Blu-ray on October 6, 2015, alongside all five Home Alone franchise films, titled Home Alone: 25th Anniversary Ultimate Collector's Christmas Edition.

 Reception

 Box office

 Home Alone 2 opened with $31.1 million from 2,222 theaters, averaging $14,009 per site.
 It broke the short-lived record set one week earlier by Bram Stoker's Dracula for having the largest November opening weekend.
 The film went on to hold this record until 1994 when it was taken by Interview with the Vampire.
 Additionally, it achieved the highest opening weekend for a Chris Columbus film and would hold that record until it was surpassed by Harry Potter and the Sorcerer's Stone in 2001.
 It started off better than Home Alone, grossing $100 million in 24 days compared to 33 days for the original.
-However the final box office gross was lower with $173.6 million in the United States and Canada and a worldwide total of $359 million, compared to $476 million for the first film.
+However, the final box office gross was lower with $173.6 million in the United States and Canada and a worldwide total of $359 million, compared to $476 million for the first film.
 The film was released in the United Kingdom on December 11, 1992, and topped the country's box office that weekend.
 The film is the third-highest-grossing film released in 1992 behind The Bodyguard and Aladdin.
 In the United States and Canada, it grossed more than The Bodyguard and ranked second.